Mechatronics: Avionics

-Avionics is also considered a variant of mechatronics as it combines several fields such as electronics and telecom with Aerospace engineering.
+Avionics is also considered a variant of mechatronics as it combines several fields such as electronics and telecom with aerospace engineering.
 It is the subdiscipline of mechatronics engineering and aerospace engineering which is engineering branch focusing on electronics systems of aircraft.
 The word avionics is a blend of aviation and electronics.
 The electronics system of aircraft includes aircraft communication addressing and reporting system, air navigation, aircraft flight control system, aircraft collision avoidance systems, flight recorder, weather radar and lightning detector.
 These can be as simple as a searchlight for a police helicopter or as complicated as the tactical system for an airborne early warning platform.

-Advanced Mechatronics

-Another variant is Motion control for Advanced Mechatronics, presently recognized as a key technology in mechatronics.
-The robustness of motion control will be represented as a function of stiffness and a basis for practical realization.
-Target of motion is parameterized by control stiffness which could be variable according to the task reference.
-The system robustness of motion always requires very high stiffness in the controller.

 Industrial

 The branch of industrial engineer includes the design of machinery, assembly and process lines of various manufacturing industries.
 This branch can be said somewhat similar to automation and robotics.
 Mechatronics engineers who works as industrial engineers design and develop infrastructure of a manufacturing plant.
 Also it can be said that they are architect of machines.
 One can work as an industrial designer to design the industrial layout and plan for setting up of a manufacturing industry or as an industrial technician to lookover the technical requirements and repairing of the particular factory.